Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Introduction

-In this paper, we propose and implement a decentralized peer-to-peer protocol for large-scale discovery of radio devices over the Internet.
-The protocol has low bandwidth-, memory- and processing requirements, making it suitable for running on platforms with limited resources, such as future Wi-Fi routers and femtocells.
-We evaluate the protocol through simulation in large network topologies with up to 1 000 000 nodes, including topologies generated from population patterns in three municipalities in Norway.
-We also describe a proof-of-concept resource allocation algorithm and prove that it converges with information gathered by the discovery protocol.
+In this paper, we propose and implement a decentralized P2P protocol for large-scale discovery of radio devices over the Internet.
+The protocol has low bandwidth-, memory- and processing requirements, making it suitable for running on platforms with limited resources, such as future Wi-Fi routers or femtocells.
+We evaluate the protocol through simulation in Internet-scale network topologies, including topologies generated from population patterns in four municipalities in Norway.
 Finally, we propose a generic architecture for development of new discovery mechanisms and resource allocation algorithms in large hybrid- or fully distributed systems.